 If an organization is registered with the Department, the organization should execute Form E-595E, Streamlined Sales and Use Tax Agreement Certificate of Exemption, only when purchasing items for resale.
-The organization will not pay sales tax on the items purchased for resale but will collect tax on the items when sold unless the sales are specifically exempt by statute.
+The organization will not pay sales and use tax on the items purchased for resale but must collect and remit the applicable rates of sales and use tax on the sales price of the items sold at retail by the organization unless the sales are specifically exempt by statute.